CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/spark_streaming.md

   - General purpose, widely used
   - Connects with a lot of the previously mentioned streaming tools
   - Fault tolterant thanks to projects like HDFS
+  - Allows for tracking frequently-updated datasets
+    - **Example:** Can use it to track most popular hashtags in 5 mins windows based on their counts in a Twitter stream, and by using the `StreamingContext` function.